single-channel digital video, colour, sound, 7min 59s

 Museum of Contemporary Art, donated through the Australian Government’s Cultural Gifts Program by Andrew and Cathy Cameron, 2011

-The artist Shaun Gladwell often portrays isolated figures, undertaking choreographed acts like skateboarding or breakdancing.
-Located within urban and natural symbolically significant sites, his work articulates a relationship between the performer’s body and its immediate environment through slowed motion, often redefining the prescribed function of objects and spaces.
+Gladwell often portrays isolated figures, undertaking choreographed acts like skateboarding or breakdancing, within urban and natural sites.
+His work articulates a relationship between the performer’s body and its immediate environment through slowed motion, often redefining the prescribed function of objects and spaces.

 – ARTIST PROFILE, ISSUE 6, 2009 (Misc)